intel/mlir-extensions/docs/rfcs/XeGPU.md

      	into tensor_desc<8x16xbf16>
 ```

-XeGPU op is carried out by all the work items within a subgroup.
-The `sg_map` attribute specifies the mapping of each work item to the
-data fragments and will be introduced in the next section in details.
-XeGPU operation without `sg_map` attribute works on the vectors as a whole.

 `create_nd_tdesc` can also accept an optional `block_tdesc_attr` to extend its capablity.
 The `block_tdesc_attr` could encode the following
 optional attributes:
 - `memory_space`.
 It describes where the data block being described is located. `global` means device memory, or `slm` means shared local memory.